raypan2022/ai-investing-tool/README.md

   - Freeze date windows (from/to) for determinism when needed.
 - Output: direction (up/down/flat) for next short window, rationale snippets, confidence.

+Model details (FinGPT Forecaster)

+- The forecaster we use is a PEFT-based adapter (LoRA) fine-tuned on Llama‑2‑7B‑Chat, published on Hugging Face as `FinGPT/fingpt-forecaster_dow30_llama2-7b_lora` [link](https://huggingface.co/FinGPT/fingpt-forecaster_dow30_llama2-7b_lora).
+It is loaded by applying the PEFT adapter onto the base chat model and then served behind our FastAPI endpoint (e.g., on RunPod).

 Stage 2: OpenAI synthesis with RAG (explainability and decision)

 - Retrieval: